awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

 + Dedicated master nodes to offload cluster management tasks
 + Automated snapshots to back up and restore Amazon ES domains

+**Flexibility**
++ SQL support for integration with business intelligence \(BI\) applications
++ Custom packages to improve search results

 **Integration with Popular Services**
 + Data visualization using Kibana
 + Integration with Amazon CloudWatch for monitoring Amazon ES domain metrics and setting alarms
 + Integration with AWS CloudTrail for auditing configuration API calls to Amazon ES domains
 + Integration with Amazon S3, Amazon Kinesis, and Amazon DynamoDB for loading streaming data into Amazon ES
++ Alerts from Amazon SNS when your data exceeds certain thresholds

 ## Supported Elasticsearch Versions<a name="aes-choosing-version"></a>